expo/expo/docs/pages/eas-update/environment-variables.md

 ## Setting and getting environment variables during development

-To set the `API_URL` environment variable during development, we can prepend the variables before running `expo start` like this:
+To set the `API_URL` environment variable during development, we can prepend the variables before running `npx expo start` like this:

 ```bash
 API_URL="http://localhost:3000" expo start